 Consequently, also expect the book to be a fun-filled and short read which reads very much like a short fiction or a novella.

-What about the writing style?
+about the writing style?

 The author makes use of a simple language and writes in an easy breezy manner.
 Her stories are relatable and she has this uncanny ability to establish a connection with the reader right from the very start.

 She makes use of a good dose of and sarcasm to spice up her life stories and rantings.

 The book is a short read and is further divided into really short chapters of 2 to 5 pages each.
 This in turns makes it a very fast paced read which can be comfortably done in a span of 2 to 3 hours.